Prosper1kwo/HangmanGame/README.md

 Our version of this is the multiplayer, between two people, with Player 1 acting as the hint and solution giver, and Player 2 guessing the word with the hint given, letter by letter.

 ### CHANGELOG (07/11/2021):
-1. Phrases can now be used in multiplayer
+1. Phrases can now be used in multiplayer.
-2. NEW MODE: singleplayer has finally been added with a plethora of new words
+2. NEW MODE: singleplayer has finally been added with a plethora of new words.

+### CHANGELOG (14/11/2021):
+1. Sound has finally been added for the title screen, Game over (win and lose) as well as wrong answer.